sparkstudioagency-cmd/marketpulse/docs/database-design.md

 - Pocket
 - Crate
 - Punnet

-- BI
-- NN
+Containers are referenced by Market Products.

 ---

 ## Grades

-Represents the quality classification used by the market.
+Represents the quality classification used by each market.

 Examples:

+- Grade A
+- Grade B
 - Class 1
-- Class 2
-- A
-- AA
 - Export

+If a market does not use grades, a "NO_GRADE" record should be used instead of NULL values.

 ---

-## Daily Prices
+## Market Products

-Represents one published market record for one product configuration on one day.

-This table stores the changing market information.

-Examples include:
+Represents a permanent tradable product configuration.

-- Market
+A Market Product combines:
-- Date

 - Product
 - Container
 - Grade
 - Mass
+- Unit

+Examples:

+- Tomato | 7kg Carton | Grade A
+- Potato | 10kg Pocket | Grade 1

+These records are permanent and never duplicated.

+---

+## Daily Prices

+Represents the daily statistics published by each market.

+Each record belongs to:

+- one Market
+- one Market Product
+- one Market Date

+Daily Prices contain information such as:

 - Lowest Price
+- Average Price
 - Highest Price
-- Average Price
-- Opening Balance
+- Opening Quantity
 - Quantity Sold
 - Quantity On Hand
+- Total Mass
+- Total Sales

+This is the largest table in the database and forms the historical market intelligence dataset.

 ---

-# Data Relationships

-Markets
-    ↓

-Daily Prices

-    ↓

-Products

-    ↓

-Containers

-    ↓

-Grades

----
+## Scrape Runs

+Stores operational information about every automated data collection process.

+Examples include:

+- Market scraped
+- Date
+- Status
+- Records imported
+- Runtime
+- Errors

+This table is used for monitoring, auditing and troubleshooting the scraping system.
 # Long-Term Vision

 MarketPulse is not intended to become another market website.